WESTPAC KIWISAVER SCHEME

 Here's what the provider says about this fund:

-The Cash Fund aims to provide stable returns over the short term.
-The fund invests in income assets of a short term nature such as bank deposits, floating rate notes and money market securities.
-Volatility is expected to be the lowest of the funds in the Westpac KiwiSaver Scheme.
+The Default Fund aims to provide stable returns over the short to medium term.
+The fund invests primarily in income assets but is required to have an allocation to growth assets of between 15% and 25%.
+Volatility is expected to be higher than the Cash Fund but lower than the Conservative Fund in the Westpac KiwiSaver Scheme.

 All the averages you see are for this same type of fund, so you’re comparing apples with apples.